 In addition to the simulated object tracking domain, we experimented with object tracking from aerial imagery using the KIT AIS Data Set1 (Schmidt & Hinz, 2011).
-The task is the same as in simulated object tracking: to infer object (person) movements.
-In each frame, hundreds of very small person-like objects are detected.
+In each frame, hundreds of very small person-like objects are detected by a Gentle AdaBoost classifier (Friedman, Hastie, & Tibshirani, 2000).
 We take the detections as reports and perform object tracking in the same manner as the simulated tracking domain.
-Each detection is assigned a plausibility by the detector, and the OBSERVE function initially provides only highly plausible detections.
+Each detection is assigned a plausibility by the classifier, and the OBSERVE function initially provides only highly plausible detections.
 If queried for more observations nearby to some anomalous reports, the threshold limitation is eliminated for reports in that region.
-Note that no pair of hypotheses in this domain are incompatible with each other (merges and splits are possible).
+Note that no pair of hypotheses in this domain are incompatible with each other.